 What is Event Sourcing?

-Developers use Event Sourcing to obtain information about an application's current relationship with the outside world, a common requirement in software development.
+Developers use Event Sourcing to obtain information about an application’s current relationship with the outside world, a common requirement in software development.
 Furthermore, it is also useful to know how an application achieved its current state.
-Event Sourcing allows developers to change an application's disposition automatically to account for retroactive changes as opposed to traditional transaction logging.
+The event sourcing pattern allows developers to change an application’s disposition automatically to account for retroactive changes as opposed to traditional transaction logging.
 The traditional transaction method states the transition but is absent of why the transition occurred.

 Overview

-The primary aim of Event Sourcing over older methods of tracking state changes is that it retains every change with an event object which stores these events in the sequence in which they occurred.
-This in effect allows developers to understand the manner of how the state changed over the application's lifetime.
+The primary aim of Event Sourcing over older methods of tracking state changes is that it retains every change with an event object which stores these events in the sequence in which they occurred, forming an event stream.
+This in effect allows developers to understand the manner of how the state changed over the application’s lifetime.

 To illustrate the way traditional software handles state changes, I will be utilizing examples in this article provided by Martin Fowler.
 Fowler explains this by asking his audience to imagine an application that tracks movements of ships along the oceans.
 He suggests that the least complicated way to track these ships is if the shipping company used a tracking application in order to express the ships departing and arrivals.
 The simplest way to do this is to record when the shipping company’s ships leave or arrive a port as shown below: